edmundhung/conform/docs/tutorial.md

     error.password = 'Password is required';
   }

-  // Authenticate the user only if no error if (error.email || error.password) {
+  // Send the submission data back to client if there is any error if (error.email || error.password) {
-    // Send the last submission result back to client return json(
-      {
+    return json({
       // Never send the password back to client
       value: { email },
       error,
-      },
-      {
-        status: 400,
-      },
-    );
+    });
   }

   return await authenticate(email, password);